Mohsen Aminzadeh: Arrest and imprisonment

 BBC News and Amnesty International have described him as "a leading member" of the Islamic Iran Participation Front.
 According to the semiofficial ISNA news agency, Aminzadeh was head of the opposition coalition's headquarters in 2009.
 He was arrested in June 2009, amidst the 2009 Iranian election protests.

 On February 8, 2010, ISNA reported that Aminzadeh had been sentenced to six years in prison by a Revolutionary court – making him one of the most senior of the 100 reform activists and politicians to be sentenced following the mass trial of the postelection crackdown.

 According to Aminzadeh's lawyer, Abbas Shiri, his client was convicted of conspiring to "disturb security" and "spreading propaganda" against the regime.
 He was released on 18 September 2013.

+On 8 February 2026, Aminzadeh, along with Azar Mansouri and Ebrahim Asgharzadeh were arrested by Iranian authorities on charges of "targeting national unity, taking a stance against the constitution, coordination with enemy propaganda, promoting surrender, diverting political groups and creating secret subversive mechanisms", in light of the 2025–2026 Iranian protests.